Canbat/Crystal-game/README.md

 Crystal-Game
-Is project is to create a number matching with randomly generated number and randomly generated hidden numbers which are inbedded in images.
+Is project is to create a number matching with randomly generated number and randomly generated hidden numbers which are in-bedded in images.

 Rules
 You will be given a random number at the start of the game.